 .
 In July 2005, the NIAID awarded the CHAVI grant to a consortium of investigators from Duke University, the University of North Carolina at Chapel Hill, the Dana-Farber Cancer Institute, Beth Israel Deaconess Medical Center, Oxford University, and the University of Alabama-Birmingham, led by Dr. Barton Haynes.

-The overall goals of the CHAVI:
+The overall goals of the CHAVI were as follows:

 - Determine the viral and immunological events and host genetic factors associated with HIV transmission, infection and (partial) containment of virus replication